awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-medialive-channel-audioonlyhlssettings.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `AudioTrackType`  <a name="cfn-medialive-channel-audioonlyhlssettings-audiotracktype"></a>
 Four types of audio\-only tracks are supported: Audio\-Only Variant Stream The client can play back this audio\-only stream instead of video in low\-bandwidth scenarios\.
 Represented as an EXT\-X\-STREAM\-INF in the HLS manifest\.
 Alternate Audio, Auto Select, Default Alternate rendition that the client should try to play back by default\.
 Represented as an EXT\-X\-MEDIA in the HLS manifest with DEFAULT=YES, AUTOSELECT=YES Alternate Audio, Auto Select, Not Default Alternate rendition that the client may try to play back by default\.
 Represented as an EXT\-X\-MEDIA in the HLS manifest with DEFAULT=NO, AUTOSELECT=YES Alternate Audio, not Auto Select Alternate rendition that the client will not try to play back by default\.
-Represented as an EXT\-X\-MEDIA in the HLS manifest with DEFAULT=NO, AUTOSELECT=NO\.
+Represented as an EXT\-X\-MEDIA in the HLS manifest with DEFAULT=NO, AUTOSELECT=NO
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)